tinted-theming/tinted-nvim/.github/pull_request_template.md

 - [ ] I have run `just lint` and fixed any issues
 - [ ] I have run `just test` and all tests pass
 - [ ] I have updated CHANGELOG.md (if applicable)
+- [ ] I have added this change under the [Unreleased] section in CHANGELOG.md

 ## Test plan